nniemeir/presuff/README.md

 # Presuff
 Prepend or append a string to the name of all files in a directory with specified extension.
+POSIX-like.

 ## Usage
 ```